Full Collapse: Music and lyrics

 Full Collapse has been mainly described as a post-hardcore release, while also being labelled as post-punk, emo pop, hardcore punk, and punk rock.
 Throughout the album, Rickly's singing switches between crooning to screaming.
-It lacks some of the typical traits of emo in favor of Johnny Marr-like picking in a minor key, against power chords.
-Members of other bands and members of the production team contributed various instrumentations to the tracks: Farley with additional guitar on "Understanding in a Car Crash"; Joe Darone of the Rosenbergs with additional vocals on "Autobiography of a Nation"; Tom Schlatter of the Assistant with additional vocals on "Autobiography of a Nation" and "Cross Out the Eyes"; Villanueva with additional guitar on "Autobiography of a Nation" and "Wind-Up"; Giles with strings and melotone on "Paris in Flames"; and Frank Giokas of Unsound with additional guitar on "Standing on the Edge of Summer".
+Full Collapse lacks some of the typical traits of emo in favor of Johnny Marr-like picking in a minor key, against power chords.
+Members of other bands and members of the production team contributed various instrumentation to the tracks: Farley with additional guitar on "Understanding in a Car Crash"; Joe Darone of the Rosenbergs with additional vocals on "Autobiography of a Nation"; Tom Schlatter of the Assistant with additional vocals on "Autobiography of a Nation" and "Cross Out the Eyes"; Villanueva with additional guitar on "Autobiography of a Nation" and "Wind-Up"; Giles with strings and melotone on "Paris in Flames"; and Frank Giokas of Unsound with additional guitar on "Standing on the Edge of Summer".

 The opening track, "A0001", sees Rickly pondering whether a robot is capable of dreaming, as guitar feedback gives way to two snare hits.
-He said people were "pending so much of our time in front of computers that it's feeling like we're becoming robots".
+He said people were "spending so much of our time in front of computers that it's feeling like we're becoming robots".
 "Understanding in a Car Crash" details the death by car crash of Rickly's girlfriend and best friend and his subsequent visit to the hospital.
 Rickly said the song was inspired by what they were listening to at the time, Joy Division, and put that "within the realm of hardcore".
 "Concealer" is a short up-tempo song that is followed by the Cure-esque "Autobiography of a Nation", which talks about genocide.
-"A Hole in the World" features a guitar riff in the vein of Jawbreaker; it ends with a piano part.
+"A Hole in the World" features a guitar riff in the vein of Jawbreaker and ends with a piano part.
 "Cross Out the Eyes" is the heaviest song on the album, featuring screaming from Schlatter.
 Rickly said he wrote it about wanting to "obliterat[e] the whole authorial me-me-me-this-is-about-me [stance]"; it was one of the first song he wrote on guitar.

 "Paris in Flames" discusses transgender and LGBT activism, as well as mentioning prejudices that a gay friend of Rickly's had faced.
 "Standing on the Edge of Summer" talks about impending death and reuses a guitar effect heard in "Understanding in a Car Crash".
-"Wind-Up" begins with a slow verse section that gives away to a screaming chorus, complete with dueling vocals.
+"Wind-Up" begins with a slow verse section that gives way to a screaming chorus, complete with dueling vocals.
 "How Long Is the Night?" is about Rickly's partner in French class, who would lay on the train tracks behind their school, wishing that the a train would run them over.
 The album ends with "i1100", which consists of distorted sound effects.